 IN FOCUS: MYANMAR

 Myanmar is a hidden gem of Southeast Asia; its majestic land, dominated by temples and pagodas, has been relatively unexplored by tourists.
-As the ‘Golden Land’ opens up to change and sanctions are lifted, more and more travellers are venturing into this spiritual country, with a huge increase in tourism since 2012.
+At the present time, as the ‘Golden Land’ opens up to change and sanctions are lifted, more and more travellers are venturing into this spiritual country, with a huge increase in tourism since 2012.
 Thankfully, the pace of change has not been overwhelming.
-If you are planning a trip to Myanmar this year, here is a brief run-down of what you need to know.
+For this purpose, if you are planning a trip to Myanmar, here is a brief run-down of what you need to know.

-The country is yet to be completely overwhelmed by Western fashion and it is common to see men wearing a skirt-like longyi, women in traditional makeup, and older women chewing betel leaves.
+Western fashion has not completely inundated the country, and it is typical to observe men donning a skirt-like longyi, women adorned in traditional makeup, and older women engaging in betel leaf chewing.
 Myanmar is rich in natural resources and beautiful scenery, but it is the gentle, humorous and inquisitive locals and their remarkable traditions that will be the true highlight of your trip.

 ETIQUETTE IN MYANMAR

-- Myanmar is emerging from decades of isolation, as such, it is still quite conservative in comparison to its neighbours
+- Myanmar is emerging from decades of isolation, as such, it is still quite conservative especially in comparison to its neighbours.

-- Although people are a little more free to discuss politics, do not instigate political conversations
+- While people are a little more free to discuss politics, by comparison, do not instigate political conversations

 - Money is handed over and received with the right hand, with the left hand loosely supporting the right arm